dmitrymomot/gokit/opensearch/README.md

 ## Overview

 The `opensearch` package provides a simple, type-safe interface to OpenSearch with environment-based configuration, automatic health checking, and standardized error handling.
+It is thread-safe and designed to be used in concurrent applications.

 ## Features